 Throttling Prevention

 Since KONNEKT is using Microsoft SharePoint Online REST API and Microsoft Graph API, it may happen, that Microsoft APIs will throttle your KONNEKT usage.
-If an application is throttled, the corresponding API (e.g. SharePoint Online REST API) tells KONNEKT, that it has to wait for a defined amount of time.
+If an application is throttled, the corresponding API (e.g. SPO REST API) tells KONNEKT, that it has to wait for a defined amount of time.
 This starts from some seconds and can grow up to minutes, depending on the usage.
 Impacts for KONNEKT may be slow browsing through or loading/writing of files.
 If the throttling grows up to minutes, it will result in error messages that the drive is currently not available.

 KONNEKT has several mechanisms to reduce the occurrence of throttling, which are applied automatically.